nathanesau/makehams/README.md

 # makehams
-Implementation of Ultimate Select Survival Model in Actuarial Mathematics for Life Contingent Risks (DHW)
+Implementation of Ultimate Select Survival Model in Actuarial Mathematics for Life Contingent Risks (DHW).